Andasibe-Mantadia National Park – Travel blog. Everything you need to know, what to expect and where to find Madagascar’s largest lemur, the Indri.

 They looked so cute with their big eyes staring up at us through the vegetation.
 Sadly, we couldn’t stay long as there was a large group approaching.
 We didn’t want to overwhelm them!

 Next, we found some Common Brown Lemur feeding in the nearby trees.
-With several sub-species the Common Brown’s appearance was very similar to its cousin, the Red-Front Lemur that we had seen in both Kirindy Forest and on the Tsiribihina River.
+With several sub-species the Common Brown’s appearance was very similar to its cousin, the Red-Fronted Lemur that we had seen in both Kirindy Forest and on the Tsiribihina River.

 Then, amazingly whilst walking at pace, our guide spotted a tiny Stump-tailed Chameleon, perfectly camouflaged amongst the leaf debris on the ground.
 It never ceases to amaze us what some guides manage to see, hear and smell!
 This little chameleon was minuscule.

 After an incredibly successful morning in the park, we discussed our options for the following day with our guide.
 Having had more success in Analamazaotra Reserve than we had hoped for, we were keen to see what else was on offer.
 Wanting to try to see some Black and White Ruffed Lemur again and we asked our guide about the logistics of getting to Parc National de Mantadia the following day.
 He’d said earlier that was the best place to see them.
 A price of Ar10,000 p/p was agreed for the guide and another driver to take us there on motorbikes at 7 am the next morning.
 With a set entrance price of Ar45,000 per person and a 3-4 hr guiding fee of Ar80,000, it seemed a pretty reasonable price.